matteomenapace/hacking-games-with-verbs/presentation.md

 ![](images/presentation/knights-and-dragons.png)

-Another important property of games, that sets them apart from storytelling media, is **roleplay**.
+Another important property of games, setting them apart from storytelling media, is **roleplay**.

 You don't just empathise with a character, you **immerse** yourself in that character and **take decisions** for her in the simulated world.

 ![Power fantasies](images/presentation/world-of-warcraft.png)

-Most mainstream games use roleplay in function of **escapism**, and they tend to be power fantasies.
+Most mainstream games use roleplay in function of **escapism**, and they tend to be *power fantasies*.

 ![Power fantasies](images/presentation/second-life.png)